Major Projects updates

 Narrabri bore investigation project

-Council have engaged a hydrologist to conduct an investigation into potential new production bores for Narrabri.
+Council engaged a hydrologist to conduct an investigation into potential new production bores for Narrabri.
 There are currently two bore sites available - the Council Saleyards and Logans Lane, Narrabri.

 Due its proximity to infrastructure, the Saleyards bore has been chosen as the preferred site for a new production bore.